-Applicants must submit the following information directly to the Office of Admissions:
+Applicants must submit the following information directly to the Office of Admissions: 1.
+Free application www.stu.edu/apply

-- 1. Free application www.stu.edu/apply - 2.
-An official high school transcript, passing score on the General Educational Development (GED) test, or official transcripts from all colleges and universities attended.
+2. An official high school transcript, passing score on the General Educational Development (GED) test, or official transcripts from all colleges and universities attended.
 These documents should be sent directly from the issuing institution to the Office of Admissions.

-Transfer applicants who have completed 12 or more semester hours are not required to submit high school transcripts or SAT/ACT scores.
+Transfer applicants who have completed 12 or more semester hours are not required to submit high school transcripts.